jcgcristel/be-social/README.md

 # be-social

-An API using Mongoose where users can create and react to thoughts as well have friends.
+An API using Mongoose where users can create and react to thoughts as well as add friends.

 ## Table of Contents
 - [Installation](#installation)